calistasalsabila/Programming-Language/Java/material/java_oop/03_field.md

 }
 ```

-## ⛔ Final Fields
+## Final Fields
 Final fields cannot be modified after assignment.

-### 📌 Example:
+### Example:
 ```java
 class Car {
     final int maxSpeed = 200; // Cannot be changed
 }
 ```

-## 🎯 Conclusion
+## Conclusion
 Fields define the state of an object.
-Understanding their types and behavior is crucial for effective Java programming. 🚀
+Understanding their types and behavior is crucial for effective Java programming.

+> 📚 This is part of the Java OOP chapter.